Govindarasu receives ISU Award for Mid-Career Achievement in Research

 Srinivas Aluru, Mehl Professor in Computer Engineering, received the Iowa State University Award for Outstanding Achievement in Research.
 This award recognizes a tenured faculty member who has had a professional career since their PhD of more than 16 years and who has been employed by Iowa State for more than five years for outstanding career achievements in research and/or creative activity.
 A Fellow of both the Institute of Electrical and Electronics Engineers and the American Association for the Advancement of Science, Aluru is widely regarded as a pioneer in the field of high performance computational biology.
 He is in demand worldwide as a professional leader and lecturer, and has elevated high performance computing at Iowa State to international prominence.
 His contributions to genome assembly have reduced the computation time from months to days; his software packages are widely used in academia and industry; and his former students serve on faculties and in research laboratories.
 More information.

 Biswas Receives Professional and Scientific Research Award

-Rana Biswas, adjunct professor and scientist at U.S Department of Energy’s Ames Laboratory, received the Iowa State University Professional and Scientific Research Award.
+Rana Biswas, adjunct professor and scientist at U.S Department of Energy’s Ames National Laboratory, received the Iowa State University Professional and Scientific Research Award.
 This award recognizes a professional and scientific staff member who has been at Iowa State for at least five years for excellence in research.
 Biswas was awarded for his outstanding contributions to research in the fields of amorphous and nanocrystalline semiconductors; for the design of novel photonic and plasmonic materials and devices; and for improving light absorption in solar energy conversion materials.
 More information.

 Nlebedim wins Best Presentation Award